01. Doctor Overview

+Dr. Cesar Moran is a recognized specialist and researcher for mesothelioma.
+He currently is an associate director and adjunct professor at the University of Texas M.D.
+Anderson Cancer Center.
 Dr. Moran has served as the Principal Investigator for a number of funded research projects concerning cancer-related pathology.
 Aside from his academic obligations, Dr. Moran is the Editor-In-Chief of the Annals of Diagnostic Pathology while also serving on the editorial board or working as a reviewer for eight other medical journals.

 Dr. Moran has authored and co-authored a number of scholarly writings including “VM104 Tumors of the Pleural and Mediastinum,” which he co-authored with Saul Suster for the College of American Pathologists.
 The paper includes an in-depth analysis of pleural malignant mesothelioma, a fatal form of cancer that is typically caused by exposure to asbestos.
 Dr. Moran works to train pathologists in specific areas of cancer pathology, such as mesothelioma, and examines procedures such as extrapleural pneumonectomy as a method of treatment for mesothelioma cancer.

 Other Interests & Specialties: Anatomic pathology, mesothelioma, lung cancer, skin cancer, tissue biopsy, vascular cancer, lymphatic diseases, smooth muscle cancer, breast cancer, liver cancer and mediastinal cyst.